brneto/todos-app/CONCEPTS.md

 Arrow functions establish `this` based on its enclosing _lexical context_ (lexical scope or static scope).

-`this` is bound during creation and retains its value:
+`this` is bound during arrow function creation and retains its value:
 ```javascript
 // Lexical context
 const myObj = { // Does not create a new scope